-Level 1- Quoted prices for identical instruments in active markets.

-Level 2- Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable.

-Level 3- Significant inputs to the valuation model are unobservable.
+- Level 1- Quoted prices for identical instruments in active markets. - Level 2- Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable. - Level 3- Significant inputs to the valuation model are unobservable.

 The availability of observable inputs can vary among the various types of financial assets and liabilities.
 To the extent that the valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, for financial statement disclosure purposes, the level in the fair value hierarchy within which the fair value measurement is categorized is based on the lowest level input that is significant to the overall fair value measurement.
-Level 3 inputs are applied in determining the fair value of warrants to purchase common stock in the amount of \$112 at March 31, 2018.
-See Note 5.
+Level 2 inputs such as interest rates and credit spreads, are applied in determining the fair value of the interest rate cap in the amount of \$0 at June 30, 2018.
+Level 3 inputs are applied in determining the fair value of warrants to purchase common stock in the amount of \$112 at June 30, 2018 discussed in Note 6.

-Financial instruments include cash, restricted cash, cash held in escrow and reserves, accounts receivable, senior secured debt, mezzanine debt to investor and deferred interest, line of credit, accounts payable and accrued expenses and other current liabilities.
+Financial instruments include cash, restricted cash, cash held in escrow and reserves, accounts receivable, senior secured debt, line of credit, accounts payable and accrued expenses and other current liabilities.
 The values of these financial instruments approximate their fair value due to their relatively short maturities and prevailing interest rates.